B.A., The College of William & Mary

-Dean Darby Dickerson was named Southwestern's 12th Dean and 2nd female dean in Spring 2021.
-Dean Dickerson's five-year term officially begins on July 1, 2021.
+Dean Darby Dickerson joined Southwestern as its 12th Dean and second female dean in July 2021.
 Dean Dickerson has extensive experience in leadership, teaching, scholarship, community service, and philanthropy.
-Within the higher-ed community, she is known for revolutionizing legal writing.

 Executive/Legal Education Experience:

-Before that, she served as Interim Dean and Dean at Stetson University College of Law in Florida from 2003–2011.
 She started her full-time academic career at Stetson, joining the faculty in 1995.
 At Stetson, she also served in a wide variety of other administrative roles, including Vice Dean, Associate Dean, Director of Legal Research & Writing, Moot Court Board Director, and Law Review Advisor.

 “We live in challenging times, but with challenge, there is always opportunity.
 And Southwestern is a place of incredible opportunity.”

-~Darby Dickerson (Southwestern's President/Dean beginning July 1, 2021)
+~Darby Dickerson (Southwestern's President/Dean)

-Organization Leadership and Affiliations:
+Leadership and Affiliations:

 Education, Early Practice, and Awards:

-Darby Dickerson received her B.A. and M.A. from the College of William & Mary, and her J.D. from Vanderbilt University Law School.
+Dickerson received her B.A. and M.A. from The College of William & Mary, and her J.D. from Vanderbilt University Law School.
 Following law school, she clerked for the U.S. Court of Appeals for the Sixth Circuit and then practiced commercial litigation with the firm now known as Locke Lord in Dallas, Texas.

 In 1995, she was named both Outstanding Young Lawyer in Dallas and Outstanding Director of the Texas Young Lawyers Association.
 In January 2013, she was the inaugural recipient of the Darby Dickerson Award for Revolutionary Change in Legal Writing, named by the Association of Legal Writing Directors to honor her contributions to legal writing.
 In 2018, she received the AALS Section of Legal Writing, Research, and Reasoning’s lifetime achievement award.
-She has also received a variety of awards for her professional, charitable, and community service.
+She has also received a variety of other awards for her professional, charitable, and community service.